 5. Chè Thái (Vietnamese Fruit Cocktail)

-In Vietnam, you’ll often find Chè Thái served alongside other fruity treats like Sinh Tố Bơ (avocado smoothie) and Hoa Quả Dầm (fruit salad).
+You’ll often see Chè Thái sharing the menu with other fruity favorites like Sinh Tố Bơ (avocado smoothie) and Hoa Quả Dầm (fruit salad) — the kind of sweet, refreshing treats that make hot afternoons feel instantly better.

 6. Chè Bà Ba (Sweet Soup with Sweet Potato, Taro, and Cassava)